On the Nature of X(4260): Numerical Analysis

-Parameters needed in our fit are the following: Firstly, Eq.~(\ref{eq1}) describing tree level X(4260) $J/\psi$ $\pi\pi (K\bar K)$ interactions and the $\gamma$ -- X transition provides 4 parameters.
-Secondly, it is found that taking $\alpha_{1,2}(s)$ to be linear polynomials (except the Adler zero term) is already good enough for data fitting, hence the two $\alpha_i(s)$ contribute another 4 parameters.~\footnote{In PKU parametrization there is no $\alpha_2$ so there are only two parameters here, only tree level amplitude of $X\to J/\psi \bar KK$ are used,} Thirdly, through rather extensive numerical tests in different environment, we find that the coupling constant $g_2$ in Eq.~(\ref{X4260Den}) is always vanishingly small, therefore we often freeze parameter $g_2$ in the fit.
-Furthermore, in the absence of experimental evidence on X(4260) decay into other channels we often assume $\Gamma_0$ being vanishing.\footnote{Adding $\Gamma_0$ will actually not lead to any important change in physical conclusions in this paper.} So we often switch off these two parameters unless stated otherwise.
-Hence Eq.~(\ref{X4260Den}) contains another 2 parameters.
-Finally, there are two normalization factors $N_1$ and $N_2$ for Belle and Babar $\pi^+\pi^-$ invariant mass spectrum.
-So summing up there are totally 12 (10 for PKU representation) parameters.
+Parameters needed in our fit are the following: Firstly, Eq.~(\ref{eq1}) and (\ref{XJPsipipi}) describing the $\gamma$ -- $X$ transition and the tree level $X(4260)$ $J/\psi$ $\pi\pi (K\bar K)$ interactions provide 4 parameters.
+Secondly, it is found that taking $\alpha_{1,2}(s)$ to be linear polynomials (except the Adler zero term) is already good enough for data fitting, hence the two $\alpha_i(s)$ (i=1,2 and each $\alpha_i(s)$ contains two parameters) contribute another 4 parameters.
+Thirdly the mass $M_X$ of the $X(4260)$ in the propagator and the coupling constant $g_{\omega\chi_{c0}}$ bring another two parameters.
+Finally, there are three normalization factors $N_1$, $N_2$ and $N_3$ for the $\pi^+\pi^-$ invariant mass spectrum of Belle, Babar and BESIII, respectively.
+After summing up there are totally 13 parameters.

-To begin with, we assume channel 1 represents $D_s^{*}\bar D_s^{*}$ and channel 2 represents $DD_1(2420)$ (and/or $\omega\,\chi_{c1}$).
-In this case it is noticed that the $X\to D_s^{*}\bar D_s^{*}$ decay is $p$ wave, hence in Eq.~(\ref{X4260Den}) $k_1$ should be replaced by $k_1^3$.
-It is found that all three fits give a fair description to the data.
-The parameters are determined and listed in Table~\ref{para4260I} (w/o $\Gamma_0$) and Table~\ref{para4260II} (with $\Gamma_0$).
-In the fit we find that, as already mentioned before, the coupling constant $g_2$ is vanishingly small.
-It suggests that the coupling of X(4260) to $DD_1(2420)$ and $\omega\,\chi_{c1}$ is negligible.

-On the other side, the coupling $g_1$ is also negligible, but the reason is different from neglecting $g_2$.
-Unlike the $s$-wave, the $X D_s^*\bar D_s^*$ coupling is $p$ wave, and this contribution in Eq.~(\ref{X4260Den}) is severely suppressed.